Should you invest in covered call ETFs?

 |Vanguard VYM – U.S. High Dividend*|

-*Disclosure – I own this fund
+*Disclosure – I used to own this fund

 This is not a perfect comparison I know.
 What I’m seeking to illustrate is from a total return perspective, when we compare some covered call ETFs to some lower-cost dividend ETFs or S&P/TSX indexed funds including BMO’s low-cost leader ZCN, while you’re in the ballpark for investment returns you’re not getting ahead in some cases.